 The most distinctive part of this breed’s appearance is the fact that it’s fibro melanistic.
 This means that its eyes, comb, wattles, feathers, legs, and even bones are all black.

 Even the most striking black chicken varieties typically have a red comb and wattles and amber-colored eyes, so the Svart Hona has a distinctively different look–even those who aren’t familiar with chickens will likely notice that there’s something different about them.

-Another thing setting the Svart Hona apart is the fact that it’s a small bird.
+Another distinction of the Svart Hona is its small size.
 It isn’t quite small enough to be considered a bantam, but the Svart Hona is typically between five pounds and 7.5 pounds, with some being as light as three pounds.